iww-bos-gmb/iww-bos-gmb-web/content/_index.md

 industry.

 The IWW in Boston, MA strives to build local and regional working class solidarity as a General Membership Branch of the IWW through organizing, advocacy, and promotion of worker’s rights.

 Membership in the branch is by voluntary association of members in good standing of the Industrial Workers of the World (IWW) who reside or work in the Greater Boston Area and much of the Eastern half of Massachusetts.

 **If you are a worker—not an employer or member of law enforcement—you can join the IWW.
 If you are unemployed you can join the IWW!**

+Email boston at iww.org, or [read more about joining](join) today!